salesforce/lwc/CONTRIBUTING.md

 #### Run tests

 Test your change by running the unit tests and integration tests.
-Insructions [here](#testing).
+Instructions [here](#testing).

 ### Create a pull request